 “I’ve seen more accidents than I can count, four or five accidents that ruin lives, force people to drop out of school, etc., which could be prevented with insurance,” he told The Observer.

-The first Citi Bike accident happenedon May 31, just four days after the program launched.
+The first Citi Bike collision happenedon May 31, just four days after the program launched.
 So far, more than 30,000 annual members have signed up and as a whole and riders have logged 270,000 miles.
 That’s a lot of liability.